Ballyconnell: Prehistoric

-The ford would have been a logical place to erect a settlement and it probably dates from the time of the court tomb.
-The earliest inhabitants lived by fishing, hunting wild game and foraging for berries and nuts.
-This area would have been thickly wooded at the time, with no roadways.
+The area, at a fording point of the nearby Woodford River, was thickly wooded and had no roadways.
 The easiest way to travel would have been by boat via the river and the lakes and streams in the area.
 The only other known megalith in the parish is a wedge tomb dating from 2000 B.C. on the side of Slieve Rushen mountain in Aughrim townland.
 However, it was dug up in 1992 by the Quinn Group to enable them to mine sand deposits from the mountain.
-It was relocated to the grounds of the group's hotel, The Slieve Russell Hotel, to serve as a tourist attraction.
+It was relocated to the grounds of the group's hotel, the Slieve Russell Hotel, to serve as a tourist attraction.